The Red Team Becomes the Release Theater

 The most visible symbol of this shift was the public generative-AI red team at DEF CON 31 in 2023.

 AI Village announced the event with support from the White House Office of Science and Technology Policy, the National Science Foundation's CISE Directorate, and the Congressional AI Caucus.
-The event brought public participants to test models from major AI companies and adjacent organizations.
+The scale was the point.
+Humane Intelligence's overview says 2,244 hackers evaluated eight large language models and produced more than 17,000 conversations across 21 topics, from cybersecurity to misinformation and human rights.
 It treated public adversarial probing as both safety work and civic education: more people would learn how these systems fail, and providers would receive evidence about failure modes that ordinary internal review might not reveal.

 That public form matters.
 It broke the assumption that AI safety testing must occur entirely inside corporate labs.
 It also showed the limits of spectacle.
 A crowd can find vivid examples of failure.
 A timed challenge can generate useful traces.
 But a capture-the-flag format is not automatically a statistically meaningful evaluation of model behavior.
-AI Village's later announcement for a second generative red team made this point directly in practice: single examples can reveal where to look, but serious evaluation needs datasets, reporting structures, adjudication, and public evidence about how often a failure appears.
+AI Village's later announcement for a second generative red team made this point directly in practice: single examples can reveal where to look, but serious evaluation needs datasets, reporting structures, adjudication, rate estimates, and public evidence about what changed afterward.

 This is the central tension.
 Public red teaming democratizes attention.
 It lets people outside a company touch the system, discover harms, compare notes, and build expertise.
 But if the event becomes the proof, the logic reverses.
 The institution can point to the crowd instead of explaining the method.
 The release story becomes: many people attacked it, therefore the system is ready.